 Spread the Word

 Have an idea that you want to share with others, or get advice on how to host your own Backpack Day event?
 Visit the Backpack Forum on OT Connections.
-Listen to the recording of Dr. Karen Jacobs' pediatric virtual chat on backpack awareness (look for the episode from September 13, 2011).
+Listen to the recording of Dr. Karen Jacobs' pediatric virtual chat on backpack awareness.
 Consumers: Read our tips on packing and carrying bags and backpacks

 Contact AOTA Media Relations

-If you are a member of the media looking for backpack research and ergonomic tips, view our 2015 press release with backpack shopping tips or contact AOTA's Media Relations Manager Katie Riley at firstname.lastname@example.org or 301-652-6611 x2963.
+If you are a member of the media looking for backpack research and ergonomic tips, contact AOTA's Manager of Media & Public Relations Katie Riley at firstname.lastname@example.org or 301-652-6611 x2963.